johnnyji/jekyll_blog/_posts/2015-06-20-a-real-life-dragon.markdown

 Along with many other influencers of mine, Jim is someone who helped me realize that I want to create my own path.
 He helped me realize that I was not born into this world to just breed and die; but to leave my mark and to change this world in a way that would otherwise be impossible without me.

 <strong>So here's a digital toast.</strong> Thank you for your amazing story Jim.
-Because of you, I dropped out of school and followed me own path.
+Because of you, I dropped out of school and followed my own path.
 Because of you I decided to take the road less travelled; and because of you, my life will never be the same.

 [book]: http://www.amazon.ca/Decisions-Making-Right-Righting-Wrong/dp/1443411817